smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

 placing an ellipsis (`...`) after all the fixed parameters in the macro definition.
 (It is OK for a macro to have no fixed parameters and receive only variable number of arguments.)
-The token `__VA_ARGS__` in the replacement list of a variadic macro represents the actual arguments passed for the variadic portion.
+The token `__VA_ARGS__` in the replacement list of a variadic macro represents the actual arguments passed for the variadic parameter.

 The following key information applies to variadic macros: